 Meghan was no stranger to the property when she moved in, having stayed there numerous times when visiting Harry while in London.
 In fact, it's where the prince proposed while the couple were 'trying to roast a chicken'.

 The cute, cosy cottage is thought to have two bedrooms and a small garden.
 It also houses a kitchen, small living room, and bathroom - meaning it was the perfect starter home for the the Duke and Duchess of Sussex.

-A few months ago, one of Meghan's close friends revealed that she has an adorable guest room set-up, for when her loved ones visited her royal abode.
+A few years ago, one of Meghan's close friends revealed that she had an adorable guest room set-up at Nottingham Cottage, for when her loved ones visited her former royal abode.

 In a recent interview with People magazine, an unnamed close pal of the Duchess revealed that Meghan had set up a candle, robe and slippers in the second bedroom for her.